-If you have depression, you will experience a low mood for a long period of time.
-Unlike the occasional bout of feeling sad, it will affect your daily life and make it hard for you to find enjoyment in day-to-day activities.
-Some days you may find it impossible to get out of bed, while other days you may feel more able to hide it and carry out normal daily tasks.
+While we all have times where we feel sad, depression affects your daily life, making it hard for you to find enjoyment in day-to-day activities.
+Some days you may find it impossible to get out of bed, while other days you may feel more able to go about your normal daily tasks.

 Do I have depression?

-For many people, an obstacle stopping them from seeking help is understanding whether or not they actually have depression.
-Before we go into the symptoms of depression, it's important to point out that if you are struggling with your emotions and feel unable to cope - you may benefit from seeking support.
+For some, an obstacle to them seeking help is understanding whether or not they actually have depression.
+Before we go into the symptoms of depression, it's important to point out that if you are struggling with your emotions and feel unable to cope - it could be worth seeking support.
 You are worthy of help, no matter how trivial you may perceive your problems to be.

 Speaking to a professional, whether that's your GP or a counsellor, can help you understand what you need.
-This can range from self-help tips and breathing exercises, to a course of psychotherapy and medication.
+This can range from self-help tips and breathing exercises, to psychotherapy and/or medication.
 Everyone is different and will need differing levels of support.

-If you have depression, you are likely to have at least five of the following depression symptoms:
+If you have depression, you are likely to have at least five of the following symptoms.